Pratikjaid/FetchkeyVaultSecretLinux/mytestproject/README.md

-# MyTestProject

-1.Test git commits in Azure Public Vm

-2. Adding code to fetch key vault secrets in Linux Script
+This script logic required to install jq on linux.

-	- make sure the Manage service identity is enable for Vm
-	- make sure to add the vm name in Keyvault access policies
+Make sure the Managed service identity is enable for Vm Make sure to add the vm name in Keyvault access policies